Casino smoking ban rally set for Atlantic City as bill to close loophole adds more sponsors

 With the four new lawmakers signing on, two-thirds of Assembly Health Committee members are now co-sponsors, while a majority of Senate Health Committee members are also co-sponsors.

 Of 40 New Jersey senators, 15 are co-sponsors of S264.
-Of 80 New Jersey members of the General Assembly, 28 are co-sponsors of A2151.
+Of 80 members of the Assembly, 28 are co-sponsors of A2151.
 Gov. Phil Murphy has repeatedly said he’d sign this legislation.

-“When we gather next week, we will both highlight the unprecedented support for protecting our lives — and urge legislators to get this bill across the finish line,” said Lamont White, co-leader of Casino Employees Against Smoking’s Effects (CEASE), which has organized thousands of Atlantic City casino workers since smoking returned in July 2021 after being paused during the pandemic.
+“When we gather next week, we will both highlight the unprecedented support for protecting our lives — and urge legislators to get this bill across the finish line,” said Lamont White, co-leader of CEASE, which has organized thousands of Atlantic City casino workers since smoking returned in July 2021 after being paused during the pandemic.

 “Across parties and among South Jersey legislators, we have strong support.
 It’s time to post the bill in the Health Committees, where we already know it will pass with flying colors," White said.